ManuProN5/AstraDream-ROM/README.md

-# Astra-Dream-ROM
+# Astra Dream ROM Project [For Samsung Phones]
-My ROM Repository
+My ROM Repository:

-This is what I've port done, to get N7 base frameworks and lib combination working in Samsung galaxy Note 4 Snapdragon
+In this Branch you will find the neccesaries files wich I used to make N7 software compatible with my Note 4